Why Is My HP Printer Printing Pink?

 6. Run HP Print and Scan Doctor (Windows Users)

-• Click Diagnose & Fix to let the tool detect any issues.
+3. Click Diagnose & Fix to allow the tool to detect any issues.

-• Follow the on-screen instructions to apply suggested fixes.
+4. Follow the on-screen instructions to apply the suggested fixes.

-• Restart your computer and printer, then print a test page
+5. Restart your computer and printer, then print a test page to confirm that the colors are printing correctly.

 7. Test With a Photocopy

-1. Place a document or image on the scanner glass.
+1. Place a document or image on the printer’s scanner glass.

 2. Press the Copy button on your printer.